akshayPaswan33/ooad/README.md

 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+## Abstract Factory Pattern Method

+The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.